 Building Blocks of Horse Accident Prevention

-believe there was such a thing as a true accident.
-In fact, he argued that most of what we call accidents are events that could have
+there was such a thing as a true accident.
+In fact, he argued that most of what we call accidents are events that could have been

 Safety experts know that accident prevention relies on three key building blocks; maintaining an awareness of potential danger,